 - 22. Section 16 of P.L.1941, c.151 (C.4:19-15.16) is amended to read as follows: - 16. a.
-The certified animal control officer appointed by the governing body of the municipality shall take into custody and impound [any animal, to thereafter be euthanized or offered for adoption, as provided in this section ] at a shelter, pound, or kennel operating as a shelter or pound: - (1) Any dog off the premises of the owner or of the person charged with the care of the dog, which is reasonably believed to be a stray dog; - (2) Any dog off the premises of the owner or the person charged with the care of the dog without a current registration tag on its collar or elsewhere; - (3) Any female dog in season off the premises of the owner or the person charged with the care of the dog; - (4) Any dog or other animal which is suspected to be rabid; or - (5) Any dog or other animal off the premises of the owner or the person charged with [its] the animal's care that is reported to, or observed by, a certified animal control officer to be ill, injured, or creating a threat to public health, safety, or welfare, or otherwise interfering with the enjoyment of property. - If, when an animal is taken into custody and impounded, the certified animal control officer or the person receiving the animal at a shelter, pound, or kennel operating as a shelter or pound has reasonable cause to believe the animal is injured or ill, the animal shall receive treatment pursuant to subsection e. of section 4 of P.L., c.
-(C. ) (pending before the Legislature as this bill.) - b.
+The certified animal control officer appointed by the governing body of the municipality shall take into custody and impound [any animal, to thereafter be euthanized or offered for adoption, as provided in this section] at a shelter, pound, or kennel operating as a shelter or pound: - (1) Any dog off the premises of the owner or of the person charged with the care of the dog, which is reasonably believed to be a stray dog; - (2) Any dog off the premises of the owner or the person charged with the care of the dog without a current registration tag on its collar or elsewhere; - 47 (3) Any female dog in season off the premises of the owner or the 48 person charged with the care of the dog;

+(4) Any dog or other animal which is suspected to be rabid; or b.
 If an animal, including a cat, taken into custody and impounded pursuant to subsection a. of this section has a collar or harness with identification of the name and address of any person, or has a registration tag, or has a microchip with an identification number that can be traced to the owner or person charged with the care of the animal, or the owner or the person charged with the care of the animal is otherwise known, the certified animal control officer shall ascertain the name and address of the owner or the person charged with the care of the animal, and serve to the identified person as soon as practicable, a notice in writing that the animal has been seized and will be liable to be offered for adoption or euthanized if not claimed within seven days after the service of the notice.